watertap-org/watertap/docs/edb/reference.rst

 edb
 ---
-The 'edb' command-line program lets you interact with the database and the data schemas from a terminal.
+The ``edb`` command-line program lets you interact with the database and the data schemas from a terminal.

-The 'edb' command, by itself, doesn't do anything besides set verbosity and provide help on the subcommands.
+The work of the program is all done by subcommands.

 edb options
 ^^^^^^^^^^^